William-Schutte/around-express/README.md

 `npm run dev` — to launch the server with the hot reload feature.

 ## Revisions:

+# Fourth Review: 9/13/20
+* Changed error response codes to 500 for file read errors in cards.js and users.js

 # Third Review: 9/11/20
 * Addressed error handling for server-side file reading by changing promises in both cards.js and users.js, errors now print to user